-Tony Stark’s bodyguard and chauffer in “Iron Man.”
+Tony Stark’s bodyguard and chauffeur in “Iron Man.”

 Thor’s trickster brother with a serious inferiority complex, and a name especially fitting for mischievous pups.

 The undercover spy and T’Challa’s former lover in “Black Panther.”

-Or Tash, the first name of the Black Widow in the “Avengers” series, making it especially appropriate for a black dog.
+Tash for short, it’s the first name of the Black Widow in the “Avengers” series, making it especially appropriate for a black dog.

 Take your pick of these two names of the world-renowned spy who formed the Avengers.